electronicsleep/SystemCapture/README.md

 commands:
   - "/bin/df -i"
 ```

-Update with your own commands to capture info, search for CMD:

-Ever want to capture system info during a spike?
+Ever want a simple tool to capture system info or alert during a CPU spike?
 This is for you

 Useful for keeping an eye on processes running using CPU (similar to SAR report)